skarlekar/fargate-patterns/README.md

 ### Prerequisites
 All the examples require a few prerequisites to be performed.
 These range from creating appropriate roles in IAM for the Lambda and Fargate to invoke AWS services.
 For instance, the Lambda to invoke the Fargate task, the Fargate task to read files from the S3 bucket and write back responses to it.
 Additionally, the S3 bucket must be prepped to notify the Lambda function.

-> All these examples uses AWS CLI to invoke various AWS services.
+> All these examples use AWS CLI to invoke various AWS services.
 To
 > avoid the idiosyncrasies of personal development environments,  an EC2
 > instance running Ubuntu 16.04 LTS was used to run the AWS CLI and
 > deploy the AWS services.